CAREX Canada

 Cosmetic Ingredients Hotlist Not Permitted 2011[15]

-Canadian Agencies/Organizations
+Canadian agencies/organizations

 Agency Designation/Position Year

-Health Canada DSL – high priority substance with greatest potential for exposure (for mixed isomers)
+Health Canada DSL – high priority substance with greatest potential for exposure (for mixed isomers) and intermediate potential for exposure (for 2,4-TDI and 2,6-TDI individually) 2006[27]

 Challenge to Industry Batch 1 2007[12]